MECH5080-Project-164/VineSystem/README.md

 ### U2D2 udev Rule

 Testing revealed that the U2D2 would often change its device path even while it was being used.
 To mitigate this, a udev rule was implemented to symlink the U2D2 device to a consistent path.
+See `/etc/udev/rules.d/98-dynamixel.rules`.

 ## Docker